Classics

 Begins with reading and close analysis of the three foundational epic poems of classical antiquity, Homer’s Iliad and Odyssey and Virgil’s Aeneid, and then moves on to selections from several of the “successor” epics, including Apollonius’ Argonautica, Ovid’s Metamorphoses, Lucan’s Pharsalia, and Statius’ Thebaid.
 Discussion of the ancient poems complemented by an ongoing examination of central issues in contemporary criticism of classical texts, including the relationship of genre, ideology, and interpretation; the tension between literary tradition and authorial control; and the role of intertextuality in establishing a dialogue between and among these poems and their poets.
 All readings are in English, and no familiarity with Greek or Latin is required.

 The mythical fate-driven foundation of Rome and the city’s subsequent self-fashioning as caput mundi (capital of the world) have made the city an idea that transcends history, and that has for millennia drawn historians, poets, artists, and, most recently, filmmakers to attempt to capture Rome’s essence.
 As a result, the city defined by its ruins is continually created anew; this synergy between the ruins of Rome -- together with the mutability of empire that they represent -- and the city’s incessant rebirth through the lives of those who visit and inhabit it offers a model for understanding the changing reception of the classical past.
 This research seminar explores the cycle of ancient Rome’s life and afterlife in the works of writers and filmmakers such as Livy, Virgil, Tacitus, Juvenal, Petrarch, Shakespeare, Keats, Goethe, Gibbon, Hawthorne, Freud, Moravia, Rossellini, Fellini, Bertolucci, and Moretti.
 All readings in English.
+This course originates in Classics and is crosslisted with: Urban Studies.
 (Same as: URBS 3410)

 Wily Odysseus, the man of many ways, is famous as a clever strategist, an outstanding archer, and a first-rate fighter; he is also an expert storyteller, whose fantastic tales are embedded within the compelling narrative of Homer’s Odyssey.
 Both the figure of Odysseus and the epic poem that tells his story had an enduring power and influence over centuries of Greek and Roman culture.
 Begins with a careful reading of the Odyssey; then turns to other texts that engage with the poem, whether by explicitly exploring Odysseus’ character and motivations, or by using the narrative patterns and themes of the epic to construct their original tales of heroes (and heroines) who experience “odysseys” of their own.
 Texts likely to include Sophocles’s Philoctetes, Chariton’s Chaereas and Callirhoe, Lucian’s True Histories, Petronius’s Satyrica and Ovid’s Metamorphoses.
 Considers the importance of storytelling in the construction of human identity and the meaning of a human life.
 Readings in English.

 In the ancient Mediterranean world, speech was fraught with danger and uncertainty.
 Words had enormous power—not just the power to do things but a tangible power as things.
 Words attached themselves to people as physical objects.
 They lived inside them and consumed their attention.
 They set events in motion: war, conversion, marriage, death, and salvation.
 This course investigates the precarious and deadly presence of oral language in the religious world of late antiquity (150 CE to 600 CE).
 Focusing on evidence from Christian, Jewish, and pagan sources—rabbinic literature, piyyutim, curse tablets, amulets, monastic sayings, creeds, etc.—students will come to understand the myriad ways in which words were said to influence and infect religious actors.
 For late ancient writers, words were not fleeting or ethereal, but rather quite tactile objects that could be felt, held, and experienced.
 It is the physical encounter with speech that orients this course.
+This course originates in Religion and is crosslisted with: Classics.
 (Same as: REL 3325)

 Greek